 Step 3: Location & Setup

-Select a strategic site that is well connected to raw materials sources and distribution channels and ideally, must be within an industrial belt where water and electricity are available.
-Your plant must be divided into locations where raw material is stored, processing area, place to pack and place finished goods and the administrative office.
+Select a strategic site that is well connected to raw materials sources and distribution channels, and ideally, must be within an industrial belt where water and electricity are available.
+Your plant must be divided into locations for raw material storage, processing, packing, finished goods storage, and the administrative office.

 So as to fit the small-scale operation, need a minimum 1,000-1,500 sq ft of space, which can be increased according to the output.
-The premises must be in line with the local zoning regulations, be ventilated well, pest controlled and conform to FSSAI hygienic conditions.
+The premises must comply with local zoning regulations, be well-ventilated and pest-controlled, and meet FSSAI hygienic conditions.

 Step 4: Machinery & Equipment

-Invest in basic machines such as industrial spice grinders / pulverizers (50-200 kg/hr capacity), cleaning machines, destructing and destoning machines, roasting machines to add taste, spice mercury machines and automatic / semi automatic packing machines.
+Invest in basic machines such as industrial spice grinders/pulverizers (50-200 kg/hr capacity), cleaning machines, de-stoning and de-structuring machines, roasting machines to add taste, spice mercury machines, and automatic/semi-automatic packing machines.
 They also have additional equipment such as metallic detectors, weighing scales, moisture meters and quality testing equipment.

-The small scale operations need between ₹3-8 lakhs to buy basic machinery or in the case of medium sized that needs between ₹15-30 lakhs.
+Small-scale operations need between ₹3-8 lakhs to buy basic machinery, while medium-sized operations need between ₹15-30 lakhs.
 Select stainless steel devices because they are durable, hygienic and also easy to maintain to maintain consistent product quality.

 Step 5: Raw Materials & Packaging